List of compositions by César Franck

 Most of César Franck's works seem to have been published during his lifetime, although only 21 works received a publisher's opus number.
 The mature published works were catalogued by Wilhelm Mohr in his Franck Werke Verzeichnis (FWV).
 He divided Franck's compositions into two main groups: instrumental works, M.1-48, and vocal works, M.49-91, arranging them by genre, and by composition date order within each genre.

 The CFF catalogue (see § External links) compiled by Joël-Marie Fauquet (published in 1999) details almost every known work by Franck, including many not listed by Mohr.
 In addition, many dates are listed in Fauquet's catalogue that are incorrect in Mohr's, or missing altogether.

+In 2022, a critical 8-volume edition of the complete organ and harmonium works by Franck was published by Lyrebird Music, which follows the CFF catalogue and includes previously unpublished compositions.

 Juvenile works

-Franck wrote a number of juvenile works between 1834-7 to which he assigned an opus number; he later disowned all these early works, except for the Premiere Grande Fantaisie for piano Op.12 (1836), which he occasionally played in later life.
-These op. numbers are not to be confused with his mature published works, published with or without an opus number.
+Franck wrote a number of juvenile works between 1834-1837 to which he assigned an opus number; he later disowned these early works, except the Premiere Grande Fantaisie Op.
+12 (1836), which he occasionally played in later life.
+These opus numbers are not to be confused with his mature published works, published with or without an opus number.
+Franck started the Opus numbering twice (as child prodigy, and again in the early 1840s).
+Fauquet proposed to write the earlier numbers with a prefixed 0 (e.g., Deuxième grand Concerto is marked Op.
+011 instead of Op.
+11).

-Op.
-2 - Concerto No. 1, piano & orch., 1834?